DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_isworktime.md - checks whether the specified date is working or not
 - api/gantt_load.md - loads data to the gantt from an external data source
 - api/gantt_locate.md - gets the id of a task from the specified HTML event
-- api/gantt_mergecalendars.md -
+- api/gantt_mergecalendars.md - merges several working calendars into one
 - api/gantt_message.md - calls a message box of the specified type
 - api/gantt_mixin.md - adds properties of the 'source' object into the 'target' object
 - api/gantt_modalbox.md - calls a modalbox
 - api/gantt_movetask.md - moves a task to a new position
 - api/gantt_open.md - opens the branch with the specified id
 - api/gantt_parse.md - loads data from a client-side resource
-- api/gantt_plugins.md -
+- api/gantt_plugins.md - activates specified extensions
 - api/gantt_posfromdate.md - gets the relative horizontal position of the specified date in the chart area
 - api/gantt_redo.md - applies the reverted changes to the gantt once again
 - api/gantt_refreshdata.md - refreshes data in the Gantt chart